tarof429/stuckathome/vagrant_qemu_kvm/README.md

 We're going to specify a disk size of 20GiB for /, and create a second partion for /var and give it the rest of the disk space.

-Enable DHCP for the eth0 netowrk device.
+Enable DHCP.

 We're also going to create a user called vagrant with password vagrant.
+Set the user as an administrator.
 Don't set the password for root user.

 After rebooting the VM, login as vagrant.